jorgebucaran/cookbook.fish/README.md

 ### How do I wait for a background process in fish?

-Fish has no [`wait`](http://man7.org/linux/man-pages/man2/waitpid.2.html) builtin.
-To wait for a background process to finish, use the solution described in [How do I synchronize two or more background tasks in fish?](#how-do-i-synchronize-two-or-more-background-tasks-in-fish).
+Since fish `3.0.0` there is a dedicated [`wait`](https://fishshell.com/docs/current/commands.html#wait) builtin to wait for a background process.
+For older fish distributions without `wait`, use the technique described in [How do I synchronize two or more background tasks in fish?](#how-do-i-synchronize-two-or-more-background-tasks-in-fish).

 <!--
 <details>